lpep64/Neural-Swarm/documentation/folder_explanation.md

 The `launch` directory houses:

+- **prototypes**: Contains rN.launch.py an earlier version of r_neural.launch.py.
-- **r_neural_launch.py**: Initializes the Gazebo simulation with a specified number of robots and spawn radius.
+- **r_neural.launch.py**: Initializes the Gazebo simulation with a specified number of robots and spawn radius.

 ## lp_neural_swarm

 The `lp_neural_swarm` directory contains an empty initialization file required for `CMakeLists.txt` to create the package properly.

+## testing

+The `testing `directory contains output files of the lidar and odometry ROS2 nodes and earlier scripts of during the design process for state subscribing and publishing.

 ## urdf